Explore our newest colors - free samples available

 But first, what is a microwave hood?

-Microwave oven vent hood, also known as a microwave vent or over-the-range microwaves (OTR microwave), is a combination appliance that integrates a microwave oven with a ventilation system designed to remove smoke, steam, and cooking odors from the kitchen.
+A microwave oven vent hood is also known as a microwave vent or over-the-range microwave (OTR microwave).
+It is a combination appliance that integrates a microwave oven with a ventilation system.
+This system is designed to remove smoke and odors from the kitchen area that are generated when cooking.

-Microwave oven vent hoods come in various sizes, styles, and power levels, making them a popular choice for kitchens with limited space.
-They are often favored for their convenience, as they provide both cooking and ventilation functions in a single appliance, and their relatively easy installation compared to traditional range hoods.
+Microwave oven vent hoods come in various sizes, styles, and power levels.
+This makes them a popular choice for kitchens with limited space.
+They are often favored for their convenience and multiple functionality because provide both cooking and ventilation functions in a single appliance.

 While microwave vent hoods may seem like a convenient two-in-one solution, here are ten significant downsides to installing one in your kitchen: